 J. Spencer and Patricia Standish Library

 The J. Spencer and Patricia Standish Library offers attractive and inviting spaces for individual study and collaborative learning.
+Students may reserve study rooms through a link on the library website, https://siena.libcal.com/reserve/studyrooms.
 Print, audiovisual and electronic resources are located in close proximity.
-Audiovisual Services provides traditional and electronic access to audiovisual resources; digitization services and support for the Digital Scholarship Center, as well as supporting coursework and other educational programs.
+Media and Digital Services provide traditional and electronic access to audiovisual resources; digitization services and support for the Digital Scholarship Center, as well as supporting coursework and other educational programs.

-During the academic year the Library is open Monday - Thursday 7:30 am to 1:00am; Friday 7:30 am to 5:00 pm; Saturday 12 noon to 5:00 pm; and Sunday 12 noon to 1:00 am.
-Variations in the scheduling during other periods are posted in the lobby and on the Library’s Web site (http://lib.siena.edu/home).
+During the academic year the Library is usually open Monday - Thursday 7:30 am to 1:00am; Friday 7:30 am to 6:00 pm; Saturday 12 noon to 6:00 pm; and Sunday 12 noon to 1:00 am.
+Variations in the scheduling during other periods are always posted on the Library’s Web site (http://lib.siena.edu/home).

 Information Technology Services